AntonioAlgaida/Vocals2Song/README.md

 ## Dataset created:
-The dataset created are 2024 images of voices and it's 2024 images of mixtures.
-Each image has a resolution of 2056 x 513 TBC!!
+The dataset created are 2274 images of voices (~16GB) and it's 2274 images of mixtures (~16GB).
+Each image has a resolution of 2056 x 513 pixels.

 ## Results: